MidoriSusanna/DoggoPal/README.md

 <image src="./assets/images/talk3.png"><br>
 In this other case the user should be encouraged to give the dog a bath (option 5).<br>
 <image src="./assets/images/talk4.png"><br>
-This is - for example - the feedback given by the virtual pet once the the user understand the pet need and decides to give the dog a bath. </p><br>
+This is - for example - the feedback given by the virtual pet once the the user understands the pet needs and decides to give the dog a bath. </p><br>

 <h2>Teach a word</h2>
 <p>By clicking 3, the user can teach a word to the dog.
-This word will be added to the list of words the do knows and will display in a random way when the command "talk with the dog" is chosen.
+This word will be added to the list of words the dog knows and will display in a random way when the command "talk with the dog" is chosen.
 The question has a validation method and the string cannot be blank or empty. </p><br>
 <image src="./assets/images/teach.png"><br>

 <h2>Play Feature</h2>